mtkAtGH/LONIS/README.md

 			}"
 	This reference implementation uses C-strings like methods istrln() matching string.h strlen() and istr1ptr() a stdlib.h calloc() wrapper for allocating an integer array 'int *padded=istr1ptr()'.
-	It is possible to achieve the same rendition using C stdio.h I/O formatters as long as radix 10 is the destination display.
+	It is possible to achieve the same redition using C stdio.h I/O formatters as long as radix 10 is the destination display.
 Should non-decimal display be desired.
-The ASC Ordinal offset adjustment "+'0'" shown above shall require modification for alternate character sets such as high "[0-9A-Z]" or low 'monocasedecimal' "[0-9a-z]" or alphanumerics, each modulo(36), dual case 'duocasedecimal' "[0-9A-z]"  modulo(62) or 'extratext' modulo(97) of all printable keyboard symbols, with white-space and punctuation.
-Such single character place value symbols mimick the Hexadecimals across the keyboard, and are the lexical text only interchange benchmark 'lextxt.h' for extending 'C:stdio.h' to all printable symbols under this scheme.
+The ASC Ordinal offset adjustment "+'0'" shown above shall require modification for alternate character sets such as single case 'monocasedecimal' "[0-9A-Z]" alphanumerics modulo(36), dual case 'duocasedecimal' "[0-9A-z]" modulo(62) or 'extralpha' modulo(94) of all printable keyboard symbols, with white-space and punctuation.
+Such single character place value symbols mimick the Hexadecimals across the keyboard, and are the lexical text only interchange benchmark 'lextra.h' for extending 'C:stdio.h' to all printable symbols under this scheme.

+	In this initial specification the argument N in Modulo(N)  references is identical to the APA(X) Radix.
+        When lexical Modulo(N) needs to be distinguished from numeric Base(M) where M and N differ the argument N in the LEXICAL Modulo(N) shall be distinguished from Radix by the 'LexBase' or 'LexMod', or the equivalent.

 	NB:Although out of scope, the place value construction described here is relevant to 'factorial' format registers for exact arithmetic using rational number operands as discussed elsewhere in APA(X).

+	NB2: The cardinality N for LexMod or LexBase described here is deferred to LEXIS the lexical interchange scheme in contrast to this LONIS numeric interchange scheme whose functional scope differs drastically.

-	* NB2 This document is written in C:en/US using a 'vi derivative 'vim'.
+	NB3 This document is written in C:en/US using a 'vi derivative 'vim'.
 */